computerFriend/node-red-contrib-cumulocity/README.md

 # node-red-contrib-cumulocity
-This is set of nodes supporting integration with Cumulocity (currently still growing)
+This is a set of nodes supporting integration with Cumulocity (currently still growing)

 ## Installation
 run npm -g install node-red-contrib-cumulocity